-Sydney is full of people to meet, drunken parties and above all…very expensive.
+Sydney is full of people to meet, parties and above all…very expensive.
 Unfortunately, for backpackers on a budget this city is known for high cost of living.
-Not great for us backpackers.
+Not great for us backpackers who want to enjoy the city without spending all our savings.
 Gaëlle, who spent some time in this city is giving you some ideas for great activities in Sydney that wont dry your bank account.

-I met a lot of young Australians hosting couch-surfers.
-The principle is simple, people will let you sleep on their couch for free in exchange of nothing (except being a nice guest !).
+There is a lot of young Australians hosting couch-surfers.
+The principle is simple, people will let you sleep on their couch or in the guest room for free in exchange of nothing (except being a nice guest !).
 In general, the houses in Australia are big and there is always at least one free sofa.
 Couch surfing allows you to meet locals and have a ‘real’ Australian experience.
-You can usually spend a few days a the same place, giving you time to discover the area, meet some new friends and also save some cash !
+You can usually spend a few days at the same place, giving you time to discover the area, meet some new friends and also save some cash !

 Work at a Hostel

 Working for accommodation is another fairly common solution to reliving the financial burden of a backpacker.
 Many hostels offer free accommodation in exchange for a few hours of work.
 Expect tasks such as housekeeping, bartending or working behind the reception.
 In addition to getting free accommodation it is a good way to meet a lot of other backpackers staying at the same hostel !

 All Sydneysiders know moving around the city is not a given.
 Here are some good tips for transportation in Sydney:

 There are two free bus services in Sydney: the 555 and 430.
 The first is extremely convenient including the downtown connection from Circular Quay to Central.
 They run quite a lot so you will always be able to catch one!

 Other types of transport